daramaneckaa/daramaneckaa/README.md

 3	Co to the profile "Login" in the upper right corner			|	3	Name: Tatiana

-**Step to reproduse**
+**Step to reproduce**
 |Step Details|Expected Results| Pass/Failed |
 |-------------|------------|---------|
-1	Enter an incorrect email format in the Mail field |		The email is displayed on the "Mail" fiedl	|	Pass 2	Enter number on th "Number" field	|	The number is displayed on the "Number" field	|	Pass 3	Enter name on the "Name" field	|	The name is displayed on the "Name" field	|	Pass 4	Press "Enter" bottom	|	The "Mail" field is highlighted in red.
+1	Enter an incorrect email format in the Mail field |		The email is displayed on the "Mail" field	|	Pass 2	Enter a number in the "Number" field	|	The number is displayed in the "Number" field	|	Pass 3	Enter name in the "Name" field	|	The name is displayed on the "Name" field	|	Pass 4	Press "Enter" bottom	|	The "Mail" field is highlighted in red.
 A message about the incorrect mail format is displayed |	Pass

 ---